RestorationsSOS.com - Fire and Water Damage Restoration

 After learning the basic methods of paper salvage, you can now start drying and salvaging your books.
 However, to successfully dry and clean books yourself you must pay attention to the following issues:

-1. Environmental condition must be improved first and the area must be completely dried out.
+1. Environmental conditions must be improved first and the area must be completely dried out.
 (How to dry out?)

 2. The amount of books to be dried should be small enough to fit in a home freezer.